A

 various ways.
 A linear territory could assume the form of travelling

-breakaway bands and then tribes would have to travel a great distance
+clear that breakaway bands and then tribes would have to travel a great

 to remove themselves from the territories claimed by the parent band.